bihealth/kiosc-server/docs/source/introduction_installation.rst

 -------------

 Kiosc can be configured via environment variables.
-The Kiosc container running in our docker compose reads the environment variables from the ``.env`` file, which is preconfigured for running a demo instance, but you'll need to make some tweaks to adapt it to your specific requirements.
+The Kiosc container running in our Docker Compose reads the environment variables from the ``.env`` file, which is preconfigured for running a demo instance, but you'll need to make some tweaks to adapt it to your specific requirements.